fnichol/emeril/README.md

   of the changelog is up to each author, it is sometimes desirable to combine the version bump and changelog items in [one][ex1] [git][ex2] [commit][ex3].
-Emeril will tag and release your cookbook based on the last Git commit which is presumably your version-bump-and-changelog commit.
+Emeril will tag and release your cookbook based on the last Git commit which is presumably your *version-bump-and-changelog* commit.
 * **"How do I change the category for my cookbook?"** Emeril will maintain the category used on the Community Site across releases.
 By default, new cookbooks will be put in the `"Other"` category.
 For now you can change the category directly on the Community Site, done!
+Otherwise, check out the [Rake](#usage-rake) and [Thor](#usage-thor) sections for further configuration help.
 * **"Why is Emeril complaining that I'm missing the name attribute in my metadata.rb?"** You want to set this name attribute.
 It unambiguously sets the name of the cookbook and not the directory name that happens to contain